 - Both sides of Calvert Street from Pratt to Fayette Streets

 - Both sides of Baltimore Street from Charles to Gay Streets

-- South side of Key Highway from Light to Covington Streets
+- North side of Key Highway from Light to William Streets

-Due to the large number of people expected in the downtown area for July 4th festivities, patrons attending the events are strongly encouraged to use public transportation including mass transit, the Charm City Circulator and rideshare options.
+Due to the large number of people expected in the downtown area for July 4th festivities, patrons attending the events are strongly encouraged to use public transportation including mass transit, Light Rail and the Charm City Circulator.
 Patrons who wish to drive downtown should park at commercial parking facilities and avoid area neighborhoods.

 The Department of Transportation will have Transportation Enforcement Officers (TEO’S) in place to facilitate the movement of traffic.
-Motorists should exercise patience and be on the watch for pedestrians while driving downtown, especially when approaching area crosswalks.
+Motorists should exercise patience and be on the watch for pedestrians while driving in the downtown district, especially when approaching area crosswalks.